tarantool/doc/doc/1.9/reference/lua_tips.rst

     tarantool> s = box.space['1*A !@$%^&*()_+12345678901234567890']
     tarantool> s:select{1}

+Characters which are unassigned code points, or line and paragraph separators, or control characters, or the replacement character (U+FFFD), are disallowed.
-Control characters are not allowed, and characters which are special or which cannot be displayed are not recommended.
+Characters which cannot be displayed are not recommended.

 Names are "case sensitive", so 'A' and 'a' are not the same.